Muong in Vietnam

 Introduction / History

-The Muong are one of the largest ethnic minorities in the Indochina region, as well as the second largest ethnic group in Vietnam.
-They inhabit the mountainous slopes of north central Vietnam, from the lower reaches of the Da River to the upper reaches of the Ma River.
+The Muong inhabit the mountainous slopes of north central Vietnam, from the lower reaches of the Da River to the upper reaches of the Ma River.
 The Muong speak a Mon-Khmer language that is closely related to Vietnamese.

 Prior to the Chinese conquest of the Red River delta region, the Vietnamese and the Muong formed a fairly unified group.
 While the forefathers of the Viet peoples migrated down the plains and became influenced by the Chinese, the Muong's ancestors stayed in the mountains, preserving their culture.
 Thus, the two groups developed independently.
-The Muong decisively rejected the cultural influence of the Chinese during their occupation of northern Vietnam.
-Since 1954, the Socialist Republic of Vietnam has initiated policies to assimilate the Muong into the mainstream structure of the nation.
+The Muong decisively rejected the cultural influence of the Chinese.
+Since communism took over Vietnam, the Muong have had more influence from the ethnic Vietnamese.
+Yet they retain their own language called Muong.

 What Are Their Lives Like?

 Farming is the foundation of the Muong economy, although gathering, fishing, hunting, raising livestock, and making handicrafts have also become very important.
 The farmers raise wet rice on terraced land, watered by small brooks.
-Dry rice is also grown by using the "slash and burn" method of cultivation.
+They also grow dry rice.
 Since productivity is low, the Muong also gather cinnamon and wood for trade.
 Many of their towns have become trading centers.
+For their meat supply they raise buffalos, pigs and chickens.

-Muong villages generally consist of 10 to 50 households.
+Muong villages generally consist of 10 to 25 households.
 They are usually situated on plateaus, or near water at higher altitudes (over 2,600 feet).
-Most of the Muong do not live near any major lines of communication.
 They live in houses that are raised about six feet off the ground on wooden stilts.
 They are large, rectangular dwellings divided into separate rooms by shoulder-high bamboo screens.
-A prominent feature in each home is the altar, which is built in honor of their ancestors.
 Each home has a verandah at its entrance.
-There, a bucket of water is kept for washing their feet before entering the home.
+There they keep a bucket of water for washing their feet before entering the home.

 What Are Their Beliefs?

 The Muong practice their traditional ethnic religion, worshiping ancestral spirits and other supernatural deities.
 They are primarily animists, which means that they believe that non-living objects have spirits.
-They also deify local heroes who have died.
-However, with the introduction of modern medicine, adherence to many folk beliefs has declined.
+They also deify local heroes who have died and worship ancestral spirits.
+A prominent feature in each Muong home is the altar, which is built in honor of their ancestors.
+Their faith in folk beliefs have diminished because of the introduction of modern medicine.

 What Are Their Needs?